orionrobots/orionrobots.github.io/_posts/2006-07-12-interfacing_an_led_to_an_rcx_port.md

 ## Physical Connection

-You can probably fit each of those simple circuits in a single Lego block - I would say a 2 by 2 brick for the 1 LED model, and 2 by 4 for the Two LED models.
+You can probably fit each of those simple circuits in a single Lego block.
+I would guess you need a 2 by 2 brick for the 1 LED model, and 2 by 4 for the Two LED models.

 The best way to do this would be to take the brick, and drill out the central column - to fit a small PCB inside.
 Then you drill out one side for the LED.
 You can then solder the PCB and push it through (LED first).
 For the connections - you can use one of a few methods: